 Useful National Organisations

 These organisations are all doing great work in places across the UK.
 We hope that you will find their websites to be useful resources.
 Please note that not all of these organisations are Christian.
-Click on the organisation's logo to visit their website (opens in a new window).
+Click on the name or organisation's logo to visit their website (opens in a new window).

 'Serving, inspiring and equipping Christians working in education.'
 A non-denominational Christian member organisation that provides professional support to Christians engaged in education.
 Useful reviews, resources and briefing papers.
 Helps to connect you with the educational issues of the day.
 Click on the logo to visit the website.
+ACT has an interesting video on their website called 'Is there room for Christianity in Education?'.
+You can watch it here.

 Bristol Schools Connection provides coaching, training and consultancy to churches who wish to develop a supportive relationship with their local school.
 They help schools to reimagine spiritual development and equip the local church to contribute in a relevant and credible way.
 Click on the logo to find out more at their website.